AnelCC/FlickrApp/README.md

 ├── core                # Core and Data are part of the data layer contains application data and business logic.

 │   │── ApiService      # For API Service,this handled the method or endpoints from network API.
 │   └── Constants
+│
+├── database             # This section contains the database instance and the repository │   │── HistoryDao       # We are Save data in a local database using Room.
+│   │── His...Repository # I Defined data using Room entities
+│   └── His...Database   # This is implemented simple queries
+│
 ├── data                # For API Repositories, Model classes, and  local data and to handle network responses.
 │   │── Model           # The data layer is made of repositories that each can contain zero to many data sources.
 │   │── ManagerService  # The data layer is for repository and data sources.
 │   └── Repository
 │
-├── di                   # Dependencies injection will help to provide the information easy and faster │   └── NetworkModule
+├── di                   # Dependencies injection will help to provide the information easy and faster │   └── NetworkModule    # The modules for the Api network and local data are declare here to ve provided.
 │
 ├── domain                       # The domain layer is responsible for encapsulating complex business logic, │   │── BuildPictureListUseCase  # or simple business logic that is reused by multiple ViewModels.